 User stories are also the building blocks of larger agile frameworks like epics and initiatives.
 Epics are large work items broken down into a set of stories, and multiple epics comprise an initiative.
 These larger structures ensure that the day-to-day work of the development team (on stores) contributes to the organizational goals built into epics and initiatives.

 For development teams new to agile, user stories sometimes seem like an added step.
 Why not just break the big project (the epic) into a series of steps and get on with it?
 But stories give the team important context and associate tasks with the value those tasks bring.

 User stories serve a number of key benefits:

 - Stories keep the focus on the user.
-A To Do list keeps the team focused on tasks that need checked off, but a collection of stories keeps the team focused on solving problems for real users.
+A to-do list keeps the team focused on tasks that need to be checked off, but a collection of stories keeps the team focused on solving problems for real users.

 - Stories enable collaboration.
 With the end goal defined, the team can work together to decide how best to serve the user and meet that goal.

 - Stories drive creative solutions.
 Stories encourage the team to think critically and creatively about how to best solve for an end goal.